qweeze/rstream/README.md

 ### Metadata Update

-If the streams topology changes (ex:Stream deleted or add/remove follower), the client receives an MetadataUpdate event.
-The client is notified by a callback (similar to what happens for connection_broken scenarios) After this the client can try to reconnect.
+If the streams topology changes (ex:Stream deleted or add/remove follower), The server removes the producers and consumers linked to the stream and then it sends the Metadata update event. the behaviour is similar to what we have for disconnections.
+In case of the Producer/Superstream Producer the Client will try to automatically reconnect while the Consumer needs to manage the on_close_handler event.

 Please take a look at the complete examples [here](https://github.com/qweeze/rstream/blob/master/docs/examples/metadata_update/)